j o e s o r b a r a [ d o t ] c o m . p r o j e c t s . n e v e r w a s

-Never Was is a quartet featuring Madeleine Ertel on trumpet, Reknee Harrett on bass, Naomi McCarroll-Butler on alto saxophone and clarinets, and Joe Sorbara on drums and percussion.
+Never Was is a quartet featuring Madeleine Ertel on trumpet, Naomi McCarroll-Butler on alto saxophone and clarinet, Patrick O'Reilly on guitar, and Joe Sorbara on drums and percussion.

-Madeleine Ertel is a trumpeter, vocalist, composer, and arranger known for her honest and melodic approach to music making.
-A recent graduate of the University of Toronto with a Bachelor of Music in Jazz Performance (2020), she can be seen zipping around on her bike on her way to perform with the free jazz-influenced quartet Never Was, the neo-soul band Moodset, her folk-inspired duo with guitarist Harry Bartlett, or in various straight-ahead jazz ensembles.
+Madeleine Ertel (she/her) is a trumpeter, composer, and arranger known for her honest and melodic approach to music making.
+A recent graduate of the University of Toronto with a Bachelor of Music in Jazz Performance (2020), she can be found performing in a wide variety of musical contexts throughout the Greater Toronto Area.
+In 2022, Madeleine was selected as a finalist for the Toronto Arts Foundation’s Emerging Jazz Artist Award.

-Canadian drummer and percussionist Joe Sorbara has spent more than two decades developing a reputation as an imaginative and dedicated performer, composer, improviser, organiser, writer, and educator.
-A consummate sonic adventurer, Sorbara’s music draws from a vast array of influences.
-He is equally comfortable playing jazz, freely improvised music, indie rock, and chamber music, but most at home playing them all at the same time.
-He has performed and recorded with Ken Aldcroft, Jared Burrows, Anthony Braxton, Nikita Carter, Paul Dutton, François Houle, Germaine Liu, Evan Parker, Allen Ravenstine, Clyde Reed, and Friendly Rich, among many many others.
-His own projects and ongoing collaborations include a Toronto-based sextet and a Vancouver-based quartet as well as Never Was, The Imperative, Other Foot First, Reliable Parts, My Misshapen Ear, and the Imaginary Percussion Ensemble.
+Canadian drummer and percussionist Joe Sorbara has spent more than two decades developing a reputation as an imaginative and dedicated performer, composer, improviser, collaborator, organiser, listener, writer, and educator.
+A consummate sonic adventurer, Sorbara’s music draws on a vast array of influences, most notably the African American Creative Music tradition.
+Joe has performed and recorded with the AIMToronto Orchestra, Ken Aldcroft, Jared Burrows, Anthony Braxton, Nikita Carter, Paul Dutton, François Houle, Germaine Liu, Evan Parker, Allen Ravenstine, Clyde Reed, Steve Sladkowski, and Friendly Rich, among many many others.
+Their own projects include a new sextet (more soon!) in addition to Alien Radio, Never Was, The Imperative, Other Foot First, Reliable Parts, Mars People, My Misshapen Ear, and the Imaginary Percussion Ensemble.